M0GW4I-dev/PyMonkey/README.md

 # PyMonkey

-This is Writing An Interpreter In Go (https://interpreterbook.com/) implemented in Python3. is implemented in python.
+This is Writing An Interpreter In Go (https://interpreterbook.com/) implemented in Python3.
 I'm using "b1u3" as prefix for embedded module and function name collision.

 Thank you, Thorsten.
 It was good experience.